 A Texas med spa must either have a physician or mid-level practitioner (which includes a physician assistant or advanced practice nurse practitioner, but not a registered nurse) on site at all times.
 If the physician is not physically on site, and only the mid-level provider is, the physician must nonetheless be available for emergency consultations.
 A non-licensed person, however, may perform these non-invasive procedures at a Texas med spa so long as there are written protocols and proper advanced training.
 Overall, much like a medical practice, the managing physician is ultimately responsible for any services provided and for each patient’s safety.
 As such, any physicians involved with a Texas med spa in either an ownership or management capacity should understand these rules well.

 Each state has its own guidance on the practice of medicine, which sometimes provides additional guidance for med spas.
-For more information and guidance on setting up, managing, or staffing a med spa please contact Michael Byrd at email@example.com or 214.291.3202.
+For more information and guidance on setting up, managing, or staffing a med spa please email us at firstname.lastname@example.org.